backstage/backstage/docs/dls/component-design-guidelines.md

 ---

-Be it a new component contribution, or plugin specific components, you'll want to follow these guidelines, we'll cover the 3 main subjects that define the general look and feel of your components, all of which build on top of the MUI theme features:
+Be it a new component contribution, or plugin specific components, you'll want to follow these guidelines.
+We'll cover the three main subjects that define the general look and feel of your components, all of which build on top of the MUI theme features: